 Human runners were more dependable than staticky connections on phone lines.
-They could memorize complicated messages in case papers they were carrying were destroyed or became illegible.
+They could memorize complicated messages in case the papers they were carrying were destroyed or became illegible.
 And they could locate hard-to-find places.

 Runners were usually low-ranking non-commissioned officers, such as corporals, who were chosen for their fitness, stamina and ability to read maps, Cart explains.
 They also had to be tough and resourceful enough to find their destination in any sort of weather, and sufficiently lithe and agile to navigate obstacles.
 As they ventured beyond their unit’s position, they faced the risk of being shot or blown up before they got there, or on the way back.

 Of all the jobs in the infantry, “the runner’s job was the hardest and most dangerous,” World War I veteran Lt.
 Allan L. Dexter observed in a 1931 newspaper article.
 “With a runner, it was merely a question of how long he would last before being wounded or killed.”

 “It was a thankless job,” Cart says.